foxanna/flutter_theme_workshop/workshop/02.1_themedata/instructions.md

 ## Predefined ThemeData

-Obviously, specifying values for all `ThemeData` fields would be a tedious work.
+Obviously, specifying values for all `ThemeData` fields would be tedious.
 There are additional constructors for obtaining a well-made predefined collections of styles:

 * `ThemeData.light()` returns a default light blue theme
 * `ThemeData.dark()` returns a default dark teal theme